SusanPotters/DL_PSMNet-/README.md

 In this work the writers proposed a new pyramid stereo matching network to be further referred to as PSMNet.
 This network aimed to exploit global context information in stereo matching.
 In order to make it possible that the receptive field could be enlarged, spatial pyramid pooling and dilated convolution were used.
 By doing so, the network is capable of extending pixel-level feature maps to region-level feature maps with varying scales to receptive fields.
 Disparity estimation was conducted reliably using the combination of these global and local feature maps to form a cost volume.
 A stacked hourglass 3D CNN inconjunction with intermediate supervision was designed to regularize this costvolume.
 This architecture processed the cost volume in a top-down/bottom-up manner to improve on the existing use of global context information.

-The reproducibility project involves reproducing the authors' results on the Scene Flow test set, for which a 1.09 EPE was achieved.
+The reproducibility project involves reproducing the authors' results on the Scene Flow test set, for which a 1.09 EPE was achieved by the authors.
 In addition, we use the trained model on stereo images of plane parts, to see if the model can generalize to data unlike the training set.

 ## Contributions